Thefolle/ThesisFragility/ThesisDraft.md

 Current lints, like Prettier, essentially check style compliance of the code: for instance, they tell how arguments of functions should be positioned or they even probe anti-patterns regarding style.
 Tools like ESLint, instead, are specific for a development environment.

+Material and studies about fragility are scarce (at least in the wild).

 ## Analisi e concettualizzazione della fragilità

 The language in which these wikis are written is not well-finished: there are sentences with no independent clause.